owlice/software-award/purpose.md

 innovation.

 One or more sub-national, national, or international technical societies should give out a software award.
-A private funder could back this andy may be able to partner with domain-science technical societies for some small awards.
+A private funder could back this and may be able to partner with domain-science technical societies for some small awards.
-Ideally, such a private funder were to provide seed funding for an endowment for such an award.
+Ideally, such a private funder would provide seed funding for an endowment for such an award.

 ## Purpose?